digicademy-chf/chf_container/Documentation/ProjectSpecificFiles/Index.rst

-:file:`App/*`                       Contains custom file content of your project, may contain sensitive content or uploads :file:`Config/apache/ssl/cert.crt`  One of two confidential SSL certificate files, only required for production environments :file:`Config/apache/ssl/cert.key`  The second confidential SSL certificate file, only required for production environments :file:`database.sql`                Full manual export of the database, may contain user information
+:file:`App/*`                       Contains custom file content of your project, may contain sensitive content or uploads :file:`Config/apache/ssl/cert.crt`  One of two confidential SSL certificate files, only required for production environments :file:`Config/apache/ssl/cert.key`  The second confidential SSL certificate file, only required for production environments :file:`database.sql`                Full manual export of the TYPO3 database, may contain user information :file:`tablebase.sql`               Full manual export of the NoCoDB database, may contain user information
 ==================================  ==========================================================================================================================

 ..  _typo3-sitepackage: